Inflectra/rapise-powerpack/DataGenerator/README.md

 # Rapise Data Generator

-Sometimes you need to feed you application with demo data that is human-readable but still random.
+Sometimes you need to feed your application with demo data that is human-readable but still random.

 This test project may be used for the following tasks: